• Design

 If not, then check to see if any circuit breakers in your electrical panel are tripped.

-That’s when the handle on the breaker is not on and not off but somewhere in between in a state of limbo.
+Tripped breakers are when the handle on the breaker is not on and not off but somewhere in between in a state of limbo.
 If so, just switch that breaker to the off position first, then to the on position.

 If it does not hold on to the on position and continues to trip right before your eyes… well then, you my friend have a short circuit on your hands.